 3. Deceased other parent.
 Carry a certified copy of the death certificate.
 A notarized statement from the surviving parent referencing the death certificate is helpful for international trips.

 4. Parent unable or unwilling to be reached.
-The hardest situation.
+This is the hardest situation.
 Options:

 - Court order authorizing travel.
 A family court can issue a one-off order permitting a specific trip when one parent unreasonably withholds consent.